-I have probably too many machines at home running Linux, but there’s mostly 2 of them that are actually capable of serious gaming.
+Comments: I have probably too many machines at home running Linux, but there’s mostly 2 of them that are actually capable of serious gaming.
 My main gaming rig is connected to a projector, because… you don’t go back once you have tried projectors!
 It’s awesome, and not just for movies.
 Games take another dimension on a much larger screen.
-However, this is something that needs planning.
-You can’t decide to have a projector if the place you live in is not compatible with it: you need to ensure at least one room would work for that kind of purpose, and if possible, make it the living room.
+This is something that needs planning.
+You can’t decide to have a projector if the place you live in is not compatible with it.

 - The Guts: My main desktop consists of an i5-8400, GTX 1660, and 24 GB RAM.
 I’m currently reviewing a laptop from TUXEDO that has 32 GB RAM, Ryzen 5, and a RTX 2060.

 - The View: I own an ASUS monitor.
 I’ve had it for so long I can’t find where I ordered it.
 It’s 1080p max and has a refresh rate of 60 Hz.
 It’s LED backlit and will continue to fit my needs in the future.

 - The Ears: I have a generic headset that I use for my Zoom meetings.
 Otherwise, I’m mostly streaming audio from my monitor’s speakers.

 - On the Road: Just my Switch.
 Right now I’m able to use the Darter Pro from System76 and the Polaris from TUXEDO as well for gaming on the go.